 After the natural and artificial eggs are extracted from a nest, their movements will be monitored and mapped.
 Identifying major transit routes for sea turtle eggs will provide vital information to government authorities and civil society for combating the illegal egg trade.

-Combating wildlife poaching requires a complex, systems based approach; cultural beliefs, economies in habitat and destination countries, transportation infrastructure, life history traits, habitat threats, efficacy of law enforcement, and trade routes all interact to affect how devastating a given wildlife trade is on its target species.
+Combating wildlife poaching requires a complex, systems-based approach; cultural beliefs, economies in habitat and destination countries, transportation infrastructure, life history traits, habitat threats, efficacy of law enforcement, and trade routes all interact to affect how devastating a given wildlife trade is on its target species.

 Sea turtles have swum the earth's oceans for over 100 million years (Spotila, 2004), but now this ancient lineage is in danger of disappearing forever.
 Six of the seven extant species of sea turtles are threatened with extinction (Lewison, Freeman, & Crowder, 2004).
 One of the gravest threats comes from poaching: adults are killed for meat and their shells, and their nests are destroyed for the eggs, considered a delicacy and aphrodisiac in many regions (Spotila, 2004).
 Egg poaching has devastating effects on sea turtle populations (Tomillo, Saba, & Piedra, 2008), and protecting sea turtle nests from poaching can reverse population declines (Hamann et al., 2010).

-Sea turtle products now comprise the second most frequently trafficked wildlife product smuggled from Latin America to the United States (Goyenechea & Indenbaum, 2015); most seized items originate in Mexico or Central America, and eggs comprise a quarter of illegal imports.
+Sea turtle products now comprise the second most frequently trafficked wildlife products smuggled from Latin America to the United States (Goyenechea & Indenbaum, 2015); most seized items originate in Mexico or Central America, and eggs comprise a quarter of illegal imports.
 This trade is devastating to turtle populations: a single shipment of nearly 1,000 turtle eggs recently intercepted

 at the Mexico/U.S. border represented nearly 5% of the year's total egg production for the beach from which they were poached (Pierson, 2016).